SirWumpus/post4/doc/standard.md

 - - -
 #### [']
 ( `<spaces>name` -- `xt` ) immediate
 Place name's execution token xt on the stack.
+Throw undefined word (-13) if not found.

 - - -
 #### [CHAR] ccc